 - Informed decision-makers of the gaps and challenges for immigrants that existed even prior to the current administration.

 NYIC’s grant period began shortly after the Trump administration rescinded Deferred Action for Childhood Arrivals (DACA), which had previously given hundreds of thousands of young, undocumented immigrants living in the United States an opportunity to legally work and study without fear of deportation.
-DACA also provided a pathway to health insurance for DACA recipients by allowing those who are income-eligible to qualify for Medicaid.
+The program also provided a pathway to health insurance for DACA recipients by allowing those who are income-eligible to qualify for Medicaid.
 In response to the administration’s decision to end DACA, NYIC worked with partners to quickly provide analytical policy documents to Governor Cuomo outlining New York State’s obligation to maintain Medicaid eligibility for DACA recipients.
 NYIC organized a hearing for the New York State Assembly on the issue in late 2017, which ultimately moved the Governor to confirm continued Medicaid eligibility for former DACA recipients.

 - Convened a group of New York City advocates and government officials to coordinate a response to prospective public charge changes prior to the posted rules.